 We regularly get calls from parents asking when a bicycle helmet should be replaced.
 Surprisingly, there’s no standard for this.
 Inside the helmet, you should see a sticker with a manufacture date.
-As a general rule of thumb, and due to the fact that materials degrade over time, a helmet should DEFINITELY be replaced if it’s eight years or older.
+As a general rule of thumb, and due to the fact that materials degrade over time, a helmet should DEFINITELY be replaced if it’s more than eight years old.
 Some manufacturers recommend replacing a helmet every five years, while others recommend replacing it every other year, especially if it’s been heavily used and exposed to a lot of perspiration and sun (which can break down plastics and foam more quickly).
+Another good indicator that it is time to replace a bike helmet is if the manufacturer’s labels inside the helmet has faded to a point where they are no longer legible.

 Fit: Ensuring that your helmet fits properly not only facilitates safety, but also provides a much more comfortable ride.
 Start by making sure the helmet itself is snug against the head independent of the straps (we’ll get to those shortly!).
 Most helmets have padding to provide cushioning between the head and the inner hard foam of the helmet as well as a rear stabilizer.
 The rear stabilizer allows the rider to tighten or loosen the framework of the helmet so that it is comfortable, but snug enough so that you can bend forward without the helmet falling off.
 Before snapping your straps, be sure that the helmet is far enough forward that it adequately covers the forehead and would be the first point of contact upon any impact (in general, you want about an inch – no more than two finger-widths – from your eyebrows to the helmet).